US judge blasts drug lord El Chapo's 'overwhelming evil,' imposes life sentence

 He was seized again in 2014, but pulled off his best known escape the following year when he disappeared into a ventilated, mile-long (1.6km) tunnel dug into his cell in a maximum-security prison.

-Guzman's lawyers have said they intend to appeal his guilty verdict.
-They have already asked Cogan to overturn it, citing a report that jurors disobeyed court rules by reading news reports about the case during the trial, but the judge rejected that request.
+Guzman's lawyers have said they intend to appeal his guilty verdict, citing a report that jurors disobeyed court rules by reading news reports about the case during the trial.

 Despite Guzman's downfall, the Sinaloa Cartel had the biggest US distribution presence of Mexican cartels as of last year, followed by the fast-growing Jalisco New Generation Cartel, according to the US Drug Enforcement Administration.